Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We understand that an emergency can happen at any time, especially when you least expect it.
 Please be assured that we are committed to providing you with excellent professional care, regardless of your ability to pay.
 Our office will work with you to set up a payment arrangement that is comfortable and affordable to you.
 Contact the EMS Billing Coordinator at 301-600-6781 for assistance.

-Frederick County will remove large wildlife animal carcasses (i.e. deer, bear, etc.) that is located within the County's right-of-way.
+Frederick County will remove large wildlife animal carcasses (i.e. deer, bear, etc.) that are located within the County's right-of-way.
 To report large animal carcasses located within the county right-of-way, please fill out a County Work Request form or contact us at 301-600-1564.
-Please refer to the "Removal of Animal Carcass on a County Road or Right-of-Way Policy".
+Please refer to the "Removal of Animal Carcass on a County Road or Right-of-Way Policy."

 This decision is handled by the Office of Transportation Engineering, you may reach them at 301-600-2930.